betaglot/plantabeta/docs/guide/What/PutPlantValue.md

 ### Integrates

 - Connects planting to climbing
-- Connects NovicePlanters to ExperiencedPlanters
+- Connects NovicePlantors to ExperiencedPlantors

 ---

 ### Reduces Effort

-- PlantaBeta informs Planters on the
+- PlantaBeta informs Plantors on the
 - Increased <psike>CognitiveEase</psike> leads to feelings of effortlessness.
 - Fluid moto through the Eko.
-- Reduces the distance travelled by Planters by using efficient Routing.
+- Reduces the distance travelled by Plantors by using efficient Routing.

 ---

 ### Avoids hassles

-- Avoids the hassle of training Novices for PlanterSupervisors, when they have so many other tasks to perform during a planting day.
+- Avoids the hassle of training Novices for PlantorSupervisors, when they have so many other tasks to perform during a planting day.

 ---

 ### Increases Quality

 - Increases the quality of the planted seedlings.
-- Increases the ability of Planters.
+- Increases the ability of Plantors.

 ---